bjornschuller/AKKASTREAMS/README.md

 #Akka Streams
 First of all, this is just one of my learning projects that I use to become a better programmer.
+With this library you can create linear and non-linear streams for all kinds of processing.

-In big data processing, one of the challenges is how to **consume** and **transform** **large amounts of data** efficiently and within a fixed set of resources.
+Akka Streams build up a stream library based on Akka Actors In big data processing, one of the challenges is how to **consume** and **transform** **large amounts of data** efficiently and within a fixed set of resources.
 There are a few key problems faced when trying to consume the data:

 **1. Blocking**